BRILLIANT BIRDS OF THE ANDES

 Day 2

-Fly south into the high Andes and drive into El Cajas National Park, exploring Laguna de Llaviucu’s mosaic of lakes, temperate forest, and páramo.
+Fly south into the high Andes and drive into El Cajas National Park paramo with its mosaic of highland lakes, exploring Laguna de Llaviucu and its beautiful temperate-zone forest.

-Watch mixed flocks sweep through Polylepis stands as shimmering hummingbirds work flowering shrubs in the open meadows.
+Watch mixed flocks sweep through Polylepis stands as shimmering hummingbirds work flowering shrubs bordering the open meadows.

-Scan high ridgelines and cushion plants for tit-spinetails, mountain-tanagers, and specialized páramo wildlife.
+Scan high ridgeline vegetation, Polylepis woodland, and cushion plants for cinclodes, ground-tyrants, tit-spinetails, Giant Conebill, Tit-like Dacnis, and specialized páramo wildlife.

 Day 3

-Begin the morning with birding around the high-elevation lakes and shrublands near Dos Chorreras, watching for metaltails, sunbeams, and Andean waterfowl.
+Begin the morning with pre-breakfast birding around Dos Chorreras, watching for Mouse-colored Thistletail, Turquoise Jay, and Grass-green Tanager.

 Travel south through spectacular valleys toward Loja, stopping at scenic overlooks and forest edges for additional highland species.